NOVEMBER 30, 2023 - JANUARY 7, 2024

 Director

-Georgette Verdin is a Cuban-American freelance director, the Associate Artistic Director of Northlight Theatre and a member of Rivendell Theatre Ensemble.
-Recent directing credits include: the revival of Night Watch (Raven Theatre); the U.S. premiere of The Writer (Steep Theatre); the world premieres of A Mile in The Dark (Interrobang Theatre Project/Rivendell); Enough to Let the Light In (Teatro Vista); Chagall in School (Grippo Stage Company); and Spay (Rivendell).
-Georgette is a three-time Jeff nominated director and was the 2022 Michael Maggio Directing Fellow at Goodman Theatre.
-She was profiled in NewCity Magazine’s 2023 “Players: Who Really Performs for Chicago Right Now” and in Chicago Reader’s “Best of Chicago 2022.”
-Georgette is an associate member with Stage Directors and Choreographers Society.
-For more, visit georgetteverdin.com.
+is the Associate Artistic Director of Northlight Theatre and a member of Rivendell Theatre Ensemble.
+Recent directing credits include: the World Premieres of Louisa May Alcott’s Little Women (Northlight Theatre); The Singularity Play (Jackalope Theatre); A Mile in The Dark (Interrobang Theatre Project/Rivendell Theatre Ensemble); Enough to Let the Light In (Teatro Vista) and Spay (Rivendell Theatre Ensemble); the U.S. premiere of The Writer (Steep Theatre); and the Chicago Premieres of Dial M for Murder (Northlight Theatre), This Wide Night (Shattered Globe / Interrobang Theatre Project) and Ironbound (Raven Theatre).
+Georgette is a five-time Joseph Jefferson Awards nominated director, the 2022 Michael Maggio Directing Fellow at Goodman Theatre, and was a 2024 3Arts Award nominee.
+She’s been profiled in NewCity’s 2023 “Players: Who Really Performs for Chicago” and in Chicago Reader’s “Best of Chicago 2022.”
+She is an associate member of the Stage Directors and Choreographers Society. georgetteverdin.com

 Set Design